emitruc/ROH-estimates/README.md

 done
 ```

+We can use these results to calculate the mean F(ROH) per population.

+**What is the mean F(ROH) for the population from LC, ST and DB?**

-F(ROH) estimates can also be limited to the fraction of ROHs which are longer than a certain length to estimate the most recent inbreeding event
+F(ROH) estimates can also be limited to the fraction of ROHs which are longer than a certain length to estimate more recent inbreeding events

 **Can you check the proportion of the genome in ROHs per population for 99999 < ROHs < 500000,  499999 < ROHs < 5 Mb, and ROHs > 5 Mb?**